aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | Premium	| 16899064 |
 | Standard	| 16864376 |

-Basic subscription which is the most popular amongst customers also generated the most revenue.
+_Insight:_ Basic subscription which is the most popular amongst customers also generated the most revenue.

 **Top 3 regions by subscription cancellations**
 ````sql